 She wants to remember.
 Without the pain, though.

-Finn looks at them, smiles slightly and walks out, his head hung low.
+Finn looks at them, smiles sadly and walks out, his head hung low.
 She watches him walk away.
 "Is he always like that?" she asks.

 Tina and Santana look up as Finn's figure disappears down the hallway.

-"My dads said he practically lived here the entire time.
+"My dads say he practically lived here the entire time.
 It's creepy."